victoriajeniluc/Practice/Java/Java_notes.md

 * javadoc command is used to generate documents for code
 * you can have a lot of white space in side the if-else blocks.. it will still be ran - it won't throw an error
 * Examples of things we can do with the String class and the SecureRandom class - in the miscellanos project
+* you got to make sure the data type is able to work with all the methods when you method chaining

 ## SHORTCUT
 * sout + tab will type out System.out.println("Hello World");
 * up arrow + F6 will select all the variables / classes / method naming convention and change it
 * psvm + tab will generate the main method
 * ctrl + shift + / will make it into a comment the highlighting part of the code
+* control + r runs the program